 - The Tink specific prefix with which every tag starts (if any).

-The corresponding parameters consist of all the information except the actual key material:
+The corresponding parameters consist of all this information, except the actual key material.
+More specifically:

 - The length of the key material.